CHRONOSPHERE · a time machine for the night sky

 Chronosphere

-Every star here is real, placed by measured parallax and moving along its true 3-D space velocity (Hipparcos / Gaia astrometry).
-Scrub time and the sky deforms exactly as the kinematics dictate — nearby stars race, distant ones barely stir, and approaching stars genuinely brighten by the inverse-square law.
+Every star here is real.
+Each one is placed by its measured parallax and moves along its measured 3-D space velocity (Hipparcos and Gaia astrometry).
+Scrub through time and the sky changes as the kinematics dictate: nearby stars move quickly while distant ones barely stir, and brightness follows the inverse-square law, so approaching stars brighten and receding ones fade.

 Travel through time